tamu-edu/scrollstats/ARCHITECTURE.md

 generating a transect for each of the starting points.

-These `starts` are then passed to the `MultiTransect` class (along with other bend geometries and parameters) which creates instances of both a `H74Transect` and `H74TransectConstructor` for each start. `H74Transect` and `H74TransectConstructor` have separate responsibilities for transect creation which are discussed more below.
+These `starts` are then passed to the `MultiTransect` class (along with other bend geometries and parameters) which creates an `H74TransectConstructor` for each start.

-> The `H74Transect` instance is responsible for storing all of the coordinate
-> geometries calculated as the transect is created while the
-> `H74TransectConstructor` instance takes the `H74Transect` instance as an input
-> and uses its methods to perform the geometric calculations to generate the
-> transect.
-The primary control loop for generating transects is the
-> `H74TransectConstructor.walk_transect()` which "walks" the transect up the
-> floodplain from ridge to ridge until it fails to intersect another ridge.
+Each `H74TransectConstructor` is responsible for performing the geometric calculations to generate the transect and other geometries.
+The primary control loop for generating transects is the `H74TransectConstructor.walk_transect()` method which "walks" the transect up the floodplain from ridge to ridge until it fails to intersect another ridge.

+Each `H74TransectConstructor` creates an`H74Transect` instance which is responsible for storing all of the geometries calculated as the transect is created.

 Multiple sets of geometries are created while generating transects which can each be returned as a `GeoDataFrame` by calling the various `create_` methods of